-To all new students welcome to the University of Reading, and welcome back to those of you who are returning to continue with your studies.
-Well done for your efforts and achievements to get to this point.
-And to those who took resits, well done on your efforts to make progress.
+To all new students, welcome to the University of Reading, and welcome back to those of you who are returning to continue with your studies.
+Congratulations on your efforts and achievements to get to this point.
+And to those who took the resit, congratulations on your efforts to make progress.

 Whether you have travelled a long distance or come from a nearby area, there will be many changes as you start your new life here at Reading.
-And for those of you who are continuing with your studies starting a new academic year will also bring some changes that will require some time to adjust to.
+And for those of you who are continuing with your studies, starting a new academic year will also bring some changes that will take some time to adjust to.

 A new beginning

 Starting life at university will bring many new experiences that will be interesting and motivating.
-However, sometimes you may have moments of uncertainty, frustration or disappointment.
-Most people living through a period of change are likely to experience some of these feelings.
-Even more so when they have made significant efforts and invested a great deal of resources in the hope of creating more opportunities in the future.
+However, sometimes you may have moments of uncertainty, frustration, or disappointment.
+It is normal to experience a mix of emotions when living through a period of change.
+It can be unsettling, and more so when we have made significant efforts and invested a great deal of resources in the hope of creating more opportunities in the future.

-If we experience some things in a new situation that we do not like, consider that these are also part of the experience.
-These events will become your stories of events that made a difference to you and that you can share with others in the future.
+If we experience some things in a new situation that we do not like, acknowledge these as part of the experience.
+These events will become your stories of events that made a difference to you, which you can share with others in the future.

 Developing relationships

-At the beginning you are likely to notice differences and compare them with what you are familiar with.
-At first it may feel awkward and uncomfortable, and this may be a bit unsettling.
+You may initially notice differences and compare them to what you know.
+At first, it may feel awkward and uncomfortable, which can be unsettling.
 Keep in mind that these feelings are normal when going through a period of change.
-After a few days, as you get to know more and find your way around in your new environment, you will gradually notice that things begin to feel more familiar and that you are getting to know other students who you can relate to.
+As you get to know more and find your way around your new environment, you will start to feel more at home and meet other students you can relate to after a few days.

 In addition, when you are away from home, you also have to establish another way of relating to your families and friends who now cannot participate in your student life.
-Fortunately, technology enables communication so that you can keep in contact with them to share what is happening and how things are developing for you.
+Fortunately, technology enables communication, so you can keep in touch with them to share what is happening and how things are developing for you.

 Managing transitions

-Whenever we move to live in a different environment there is a natural reorientation process.
+Whenever we move to a different environment, there is a natural reorientation process.
 This is when we have to adapt to an unfamiliar situation where many things are very different from what we have been used to.
-During this process we also go through an internal adaptation process where we reorient how we see ourselves, and how we relate to others.
+During this process, we also go through an internal adaptation process where we reorient how we see ourselves and how we relate to others.

-Sometimes we may experience doubt and worry about what is best so it can be difficult to make decisions.
-If things do not work out at first how you hoped they would it does not mean you made the wrong decision.
-For example, if you feel disappointed that the module is not what you expected, or that your accommodation is not quite what you hoped for.
-Instead, you can look for some aspects of the situation that provides useful information.
+Sometimes we may experience doubt and worry about what is best, so it can be difficult to make decisions.
+Things may not go as planned, but that does not mean you made the wrong choice.
+For instance, you might experience disappointment if the module fails to meet your expectations or if your accommodations fall short of your expectations.
+Instead, you can look for some aspects of the situation that provide useful information.
 You can also decide what to improve things next time.

 Develop healthy routines: